inconshreveable/sqltap/doc/source/index.rst

 Motivation
 ----------
-ORM's are notorious for issuing queries that are not performant or issuing far more queries than necessary. sqltap gives you flexible visibility into how your application is using SQLAlchemy so you can find and fix these problems with minimal effort.
+When you work at a high level of abstraction, it's more common for your code to be inefficient and cause performance problems.
+SQLAlchemy's ORM is excellent and gives you the flexibility to fix these inefficiencies if you know where to look! sqltap is a library that hooks into SQLAlchemy to collect metrics on all queries you send to your databases. sqltap can help you find where in your application you are generating slow or redundant queries so that you can fix them with minimal effort.

 Simple Example
 ^^^^^^^^^^^^^^